devfans/devfans.github.io/_posts/2019-05-24-bitcoin-mining-with-stratum-miners.md

 + Pool calculate the hashes of the transactions in the template to get the merkle branch hash

-+ Pool construct the coinbase transaction with payout address as the `vout`, and a `vin` with some random bytes including the block height, timestamp, some custom strings, and a placeholder for the miners to fill in.
++ Pool constructs the coinbase transaction with payout address as the `vout`, and a `vin` with some random bytes including the block height, timestamp, some custom strings, and a placeholder for the miners to fill in.

-+ Pool construct the stratum jobs with the informations above and assign them to the connected stratum miners and tell the miner the minimum required target(leading 0s of the block hash) of the share to submit back.
++ Pool constructs the stratum jobs with the informations above and assigns them to the connected stratum miners and tell the miner the minimum required target(leading 0s of the block hash) of the share to submit back.

 + Miners receive the job and iterate on the hashing with the merkle tree which is constructed by the coinbase transaction and block transactions merkle branch.
 If the output hash meets the desired target then submit the work back to pool stratum server as a share.